Learning Minimally-Violating Continuous Control for Infeasible Linear Temporal Logic Specifications

 \subsection{Reward Design and Distributed DRL}

 \textbf{Reward design:\space} According to the optimal compositional plan $\mathcal{R}_{\mathcal{T}}$, this section designs a reward function for each $\mathcal{R}_{i}$ that is dense in the configuration space to overcome the challenge of the complex environment.
 We can train every reach-avoid $\mathcal{R}_{i}$ navigation control in the same way distributively.
-Even if we can straightforwardly use the geometric sub-path for reward design, there exist three issues: (a) without considering actual dynamic systems, controllers can not strictly track the geometric path; (b) the robot may linger around previous balls resulting in sub-optimal solutions; (c) the r-norm balls might overlap with obstacles.
+Even if we can straightforwardly use the geometric sub-path for reward design, there exist three issues: (a) without considering actual dynamical systems, controllers cannot strictly track the geometric path; (b) the robot may linger around previous waypoints resulting in sub-optimal solutions; (c) the waypoints might overlap with obstacles.
 We address them in the following descriptions, and the intuition of the reward design is shown in Fig.~\ref{fig:running_example} (b), where the robot just needs to move towards the goal and is not required to strictly follow the geometric path.